bangnokia/ping2me-docs/docs/messages/send-a-message.md

 }'
 ```

-You could receive a beautiful message like this:
+Then you could receive a beautiful message like this:
 ![](2023-12-05-01-41-35.png)

 Love it, right? 😍